ran-isenberg/serverless-python-demo/docs/decision_log.md

 This file is meant to capture project-level decisions that were made in this project and why.
 There are often no obvious correct answers, and we must decide with multiple options.

+## 2023-10-30

+Added Amazon Cognito user pool.
+While it is not connected as external identity provider, or provides registration, it is a good start for any service.
+We build a test user in the CDK, and set its password, upload it to secrets manager and use it in the E2E tests to trigger the protected API.
+Its a good start to have a protected API during development prior to productization.

 ## 2023-10-17

 Added serverless monitoring with CloudWatch dashboards: logs, metrics, custom metrics and alarms.